Ivan2navI/L1_EPAM/5. Azure Cloud/README.md

 2. Templates example for variables - <https://learn.microsoft.com/en-us/samples/azure-samples/azure-pipelines-variable-templates/azure-pipelines-variable-templates/>
 3. Good example how to do a pipeline to build .net app and deplot tf iac - <https://azuredevopslabs.com/labs/vstsextend/terraform/> Only via UI.
 Hence don’t forget about view yaml button in UI
-4. Example of the Angular application from lecture 2 - <https://epam-my.sharepoint.com/:u:/p/yevhen_husiev/EWXdflfwT7pBijqGNXZnvRgBRdpB_EXlN0cJy8_SFA6_eA?e=Fc3LQW> password – AQ!sw2DE£fr4
+4. Example of the Angular application from lecture 2
 ---
 ### PS: [Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/)